Can someone have multiple life insurance policies? – Updated 2024

 Circumstances may lead to you needing to change your coverage or add multiple life insurance policies to your current coverage.
 There is nothing prohibiting someone from holding several life insurance policies at the same time.
 Holding several life insurance policies of different lengths is called laddering, and is a cost-effective way to taper off coverage as your risk dissipates.

 Life insurance policies are incredibly flexible and customizable.
 Not only do you have the choice between term life insurance and permanent life insurance, but you can also add life insurance riders to tailor a policy to exactly the coverage you need.
-That said, there are situations where you may need to contemplate changing your coverage or adding multiple life insurance policies to your current coverage.
+That said, there are situations where you may need to think about changing your coverage or adding more policies to the coverage you already have.